Rimac Automobili: Component manufacturing

 Rimac Technology produces battery systems for Aston Martin's new sports car, the Valkyrie.
 The company also produces battery systems for Koenigsegg (specifically for the Regera), Jaguar E‑type Zero concept car and SEAT Cupra e-Racer concept car.
 In 2018, it entered a technical partnership with Automobili Pininfarina, whose first car, the Battista, is said to be based on the same architecture and uses the same powertrain as the Nevera.

 Rimac is also involved in the production of drivetrains and other components for race car drivers, such as Nobuhiro Tajima, with whom it debuted with the joint all-electric car "Tajima Rimac E-Runner Concept_One" at the 2015 Pikes Peak International Hill Climb.
 The car finished the race in second position, ahead of all internal combustion engine cars.

 The Applus+ IDIADA Volar-E is also an example of a product developed for another company.

 Other projects

 In 2014, it was announced that Rimac Automobili is building the first fast electric yacht in the world.

-In 2015, Mate Rimac said they made a driverless car, which would mean that the car has fifth-level autonomous driving.
-He also said that they are making personal watercraft (hovercraft).
-They are making 300 of them in 2015, and the following year would make over 1000.
-They are testing them in a lake near Sveta Nedelja.
-In the same interview he said they were working on a project that will require an airfield, and on a flying car.

 After 4 years of testing Rimac announced the Verne robotaxi concept in June 2024.
 Verne will be an independent brand for robotaxi's that will operate in urban environments.
 The vehicle utilizes LIDAR and computer vision for navigation and lacks any form of driving input from the occupants.
 Passengers sit in 2 reclining seats and their experience is customised through a phone app.
 Verne are planning to launch with 500 vehicles in Zagreb in 2026, with an expansion into the UK to follow in 2027.